Raiku99x/POMODORO_TIMER/readme.md

-POMODORO TIMER WITH STATISTICS - ENHANCED VERSION
+POMODORO TIMER WITH STATISTICS
 ==================================================

 A full-featured productivity timer with task management, customizable durations, dark mode, and comprehensive analytics.

-NEW FEATURES (Enhanced Version)
+NEW FEATURES
 --------------------------------
 ✨ Dark Mode - Toggle between light and dark themes
 ✨ Custom Timer Durations - Set your own work and break times